Mercuria in talks with regulators as JPMorgan deal changes model

-LAUSANNE, Switzerland (Reuters) - Trading house Mercuria has began discussions with British regulators on whether it should be the subject of regulatory oversight as it is closing a deal to buy Wall Street bank JPMorgan’s commodities trading business.
+LAUSANNE, Switzerland, April 1 (Reuters) - Trading house Mercuria has began discussions with British regulators on whether it should be the subject of regulatory oversight as it is closing a deal to buy Wall Street bank JPMorgan’s commodities trading business.

 The move, one of the first in the industry, highlights the deep transformations through which trading houses are currently going as after decades of little disclosure they begin to report much more on who owns them, what they do and what they earn.